Managua Travel Information

 Modern medical facilities in Nicaragua are only found in major towns and cities, the best of which are in Managua.
 Rural communities lack modern hospitals and equipment, and medications are in short supply.
 If needing a hospital in Nicaragua, travellers should indicate that they desire a private hospital.

 Tips of 10 to 15% are expected at restaurants in Nicaragua.
 Standard tipping is usual at hotels.
 Taxi drivers do not usually expect to be tipped.

 Rural areas in Nicaragua are notably void of police and there has been a recent increase in crime in these areas.
 Theft and violent crime are also becoming more common in urban areas of the usually safe country.
 Travellers should be careful of muggings in taxis and only use official taxis with a red license plate.

 It is usual for adults in Nicaragua to live with their parents, and visitors should greet the oldest or most important person in a group first.
 When shopping, it is customary to bargain for goods.

-Visitors to Nicaragua may import up to 200 cigarettes/500g of tobacco, three litres liquor, and one large or three small bottles of perfume.
-Meat, dairy and leather products as well as matches are restricted.
+Visitors to Nicaragua may import up to 400 cigarettes/500g of tobacco, five litres of liquor, and perfume for personal use.
+Meat, dairy and leather products, as well as matches, are restricted.
 Firearms require an import license.

 Become our Managua Travel Expert